 With owners making claims about AVA value due to the potentially significant tax savings, the IRS and states are increasing scrutiny on these claims.
 The larger the claim, the more likely an examination could occur.

 Making a well-supported claim should be the ultimate goal.
-Utilizing multiple valuation methods, providing the appropriate documentation, and working with an advisor with deep industry expertise will help the process go smoothly.
+Utilizing multiple valuation methods, providing the appropriate documentation, and working with an advisor with deep industry expertise can help the process move smoothly.

 We’re Here to Help

-For more information about AVA valuations and how they could help your winery save money, contact your Moss Adams professional or visit our wine industry page.
+For more information about AVA valuations and how they could help your winery save money, contact an accounting or consulting professional.